 The Institute for the Study of Israel in the Middle East (ISIME) works to harbor greater understanding of Israel, its neighbors, their mutual problems and their possible solutions.

 ISIME furthers study, education and awareness by integrating many political perspectives, hosting workshops and conferences, developing curricula, and participating in faculty and student exchanges.
 Links on the ISIME website provide access to the latest news from the Middle East as well as publications written by ISIME staff.

-Part of the Graduate School of International Studies, the Institute is creating a new generation of leaders prepared to bring peace to the Middle East.
+Part of the Josef Korbel School of International Studies, the Institute is creating a new generation of leaders prepared to bring peace to the Middle East.

 Contact: Shaul Gabbay, executive director, 303-871-2456

 The Institute of Gerontology is making progress in elderly care by focusing on strengths instead of weaknesses.
 The Institute develops new models for caregivers and care receivers through training, research and education.